krauni/hackerjeopardy-content/docs/CONTRIBUTING.md

 - Support diagrams, memes, screenshots, and educational graphics
 - **Images must be stored in category directories** (see Round Structure section above)
 - Image paths in cat.json use filename only (no directory prefixes)
+- **When an image is present, no textual hint should be in the answer field**; the image serves as the primary clue.
+For text-only questions, provide descriptive clues in the answer field.

 ### Difficulty Scaling